 Its hard not to mention the grandfather of all national parks on any list, and with good reason.
 Majestic, diverse, lively, and unique, Yellowstone keeps all its traits and then some when snow descends on the geysers and hot springs.
 The wildlife can still be seen roaming about with thick-hide buffaloes and snow-white wolves.
 Most roads but the northeast entrance will be closed to the public, but you can still join a snowcoach tour into the park.
 Plus, its hard to miss up the chance to see snowfall steam off the mud volcanoes and Grand Prismatic Spring.

 Everglades National Park

 Like Hawaii, Florida is another favorite for a warm winter getaway.
 You got the holiday cheer in Disney World, warm beaches of Miami, and rich culture riddled throughout the state.
 And while most tropical destinations might suffer from rainy weather, the Everglades enters its dry season.
-Gift yourself with a Winter holiday to Florida this year to experience the amazing wetlands of the Everglades this year.
+Gift yourself with an Everglades day trip this year to experience the amazing wetlands of the Everglades this year.

 Olympic National Park